-Whip up this quick keto beef and broccoli recipe that is better than takeout from your favorite restaurant.
+Whip up this quick and easy Steak and Broccoli Stir Fry that is better than takeout from your favorite restaurant.
 Tender beef, broccoli, in a savory sauce.
 Pile on top of cauliflower rice and ring that dinner bell.
-This is a must make beef and broccoli recipe you don’t want to pass up.
+This is a must-make easy broccoli beef stir fry you don't want to pass up.
+This easy recipe is also gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

-Beef and broccoli stir fry is an excellent recipe to keep in your back pocket on those nights you don’t want to spend too much time in the kitchen.
+Beef and broccoli stir fry is an excellent recipe to keep in your back pocket on those nights you don't want to spend too much time in the kitchen.
 Stir fry is a go-to recipe that you can always tweak to add in more veggies if you wish for added flavor.
 You can use either broccoli florets or broccolini in this recipe.
-This beef and broccolini have a homemade sauce that brings this dish to a whole new level!
+This Steak and Broccoli Stir Fry has a homemade sauce that brings this dish to a whole new level!

 Let me answer some questions on this easy beef and broccoli recipe and let you all see first hand how simple and tasty this dish is going to be.
 Whip it up for your family or guests and have a delicious meal that tastes better than takeout.